Rapid Critical Result Reporting With Clinical Communication Technology

 1. Guarantee that the correct care team receives the alert.

-Your CC&C solution should offer the ability to customize which care team members are notified of which clinical findings.
+Your clinical collaboration solution should offer the ability to customize which care team members are notified of which clinical findings.
 For example, a critical potassium alert might always go to the nurse and the provider, while a critical BUN only alerts the nurse.
 To inform message routing and ensure the correct team members receive the alert, the solution must rely on comprehensive electronic on-call schedules that incorporate service line, group, and personal coverage details.
 If multiple scheduling tools are used across the organization, they all must be integrated to inform accurate message delivery.

 2. Ensure that physicians, nurses, and care team members can easily acknowledge, accept, and decline/escalate results.